Contact the Central American Group to establish your business in a Free Zone in El Salvador.

 The effort seeks to facilitate, encourage, protect, modernize, integrate and further energize the domestic economy of El Salvador.
 In other words, according to international standards, legal certainty will be strengthened, trade and investment processes modernized, and investment and new business models that are implemented in the country will be stimulated.

-The reforms to the regulations of the Electronic Signature Law in El Salvador will bring benefits to both private companies and the country’s citizens.
+The reforms to the regulations of the Electronic Signature Law in El Salvador will bring benefits to both private sector companies and the country’s citizens.
 They will enable the facilitation of the procedures required to carry out commercial activities.
 Additionally, they will speed up paperless commerce and electronic contracting, as well as enhance security in legal procedures.

 According to the deputies of the ruling New Ideas Party, it is expected that the reformed electronic signature legislation will incorporate new services.
 These will include things such as time and electronic stamping and website certification.